Nebulizer Use for Children

 What is a nebulizer?

 A nebulizer is a device that turns liquid medicine into a mist.
-The medicine may be an antibiotic or medicine for your child's lungs.
 The nebulizer is usually connected to a machine that pushes air through the nebulizer.
 The air helps turn the medicine into a mist.
-As your child breathes, the mist of medicine gets into his lungs.
-When a nebulizer is used it is called a breathing treatment or nebulizer treatment.
+As your child breathes, the mist of medicine goes into his or her lungs.
+When a nebulizer is used, it is called a breathing treatment or nebulizer treatment.

 Why does my child need breathing treatments?